ryanburda/buf-mark/README.md

 ### `buf-mark.status`

-The `buf-mark.status` module provides a function to display buffer marks for currently open buffers.
+The `buf-mark.status` module provides a function to display buf-marks **for currently open buffers**.
 This is useful for integrating buf-mark information into statuslines, tablines, or other UI components.

+**Why only show marks for open buffers?**

+Over time, you'll accumulate marks for many buffers across your project.
+Displaying all marks would create visual clutter and make it harder to find the information you need.
+By showing only marks for currently open buffers, the status display provides focus and context for the specific problem you're working on right now.
+If you need to see all marks, you can list them separately using `:BufMarkList`.

 **Features:**
 - Shows marks in alphabetical order, highlighting the current buffers mark